-Case plans for CW-TCM may be incorporated into other plans such as child protection plans, family service plans, out-of-home placement plans, etc., but the portion of the plan that pertains to CW-TCM needs to be clearly identified.
+Providers may incorporate case plans for CW-TCM into other plans such as child protection plans, family service plans, out-of-home placement plans, etc., but the portion of the plan that pertains to CW-TCM needs to be clearly identified.
 The CW-TCM plan must be child-specific for each child in the family that qualifies for the service.
-Children’s needs vary and need to be acknowledged on an individual basis.
+Children’s needs vary and providers need to acknowledge that on an individual basis.
 If a family plan is used, address each individual’s needs, as well as the needs of the family as a whole.

 Case plans must describe the services the client needs to help achieve the goals of the case plan and how the case manager will help the client access these services.
 If more than one case manager will work with the family, document the justification for dual case management and the distinct role each case manager will fill.

 In situations where case managers from more than one agency are working with the family, the case managers must develop case plans jointly or in coordination with each other and each case manager will have a copy of the resulting case plan in the file.
 If case managers develop case plans individually, they must exchange plans and amend their plans as appropriate.

 For convenience, attach or include with the case plan a family and collateral contact list.
 Include on the contact list all family members and other people integral to achieving the goals of the case plan and the name and relationship to the client of each person.
 This will eliminate the need to mention the relationship each time you refer to that person in the case or contact notes.

 Those responsible for their success should sign the case plans.
 This may include parents, guardians, case managers, children, etc. Whoever any revisions most affect must initial the revisions, when possible.